 - Data processors working on behalf of Cheshire Constabulary

 Cheshire Constabulary will handle personal data in accordance with the Act.
-In particular we will ensure that personal data is handled fairly and lawfully with appropriate justification.
+In particular we will ensure that personal data is used fairly and lawfully with appropriate justification.
 We will strive to ensure that any personal data used by us or on our behalf is of the highest quality in terms of accuracy, relevance and adequacy and is not excessive.
 We will strive to ensure that personal data is kept as up to date as required, is protected appropriately, and is reviewed, retained and securely destroyed when no longer required.
 We will respect individual's rights under the Act (see section 8 below).

 Cheshire Constabulary takes the security of all personal data under our control very seriously.
 We comply with the relevant parts of the Act relating to security, and comply with the Association of Chief Police Officers’ Community Security Policy and relevant parts of the ISO27001 Information Security Standard.